-We analyze the average attribute controlled by PACO at each step across variable-length plans in DialogSum (Figure~\ref{fig:step}).
-70B model adjusts diverse attributes in the early steps, but the later steps tend to focus on \textit{length} control, as it can be highly affected by other attributes.
-In contrast, the 1B model shows no controllability gains with deeper adjustments.
-In particular, it struggled to control attributes beyond length, rarely attempting such adjustments.
+We analyze the average attribute controlled by PACO at each step across variable-length plans (Figure~\ref{fig:step}).
+The 70B model adjusts diverse attributes in the early steps, while later steps tend to focus on \textit{length}, as it can be highly affected by other attributes.
+In contrast, the 1B model shows limited controllability gains from deeper adjustments and rarely attempts to control attributes beyond \textit{length}.

 \paragraph{Ablation study on the value function.}

 We present an ablation study comparing different strategies for computing node values, comparing control degree at the current step with heuristic scoring, a common choice in LLM-based MCTS (Table~\ref{tab:ablation_value_function}).
 The results show that the heuristic score provides little benefit as a value function, especially for the 1B model.
 Combining both signals offers only marginal gains, which are insufficient to offset the additional cost.
 Thus, using only the local reward is both more efficient and effective, likely because predicting whether a partially controlled summary will meet all remaining attributes is nontrivial.